savbran/linuxapps/README.md

   - [Rootkit Hunter](http://rkhunter.sourceforge.net "Rootkit Hunter") - Checks computers running UNIX (clones) for the presence of rootkits and other unwanted tools.
 - **Backup**
   - [luckyBackup](http://luckybackup.sourceforge.net "luckyBackup") - App to backup and/or synchronize any directories with the power of rsync.
+- **Command line**
+  - [OpenSSH](https://www.openssh.com "OpenSSH") - The premier connectivity tool for remote login with the SSH protocol (ssh, sftp).
+  - [screenfetch](https://github.com/KittyKatt/screenFetch "screenfetch") - Fetches system/theme information in terminal for Linux desktop screenshots.
+  - [youtube-dl](https://rg3.github.io/youtube-dl "youtube-dl") - A command-line program to download videos from YouTube.com and a few more sites.
 - **Customizations**
   - **Fonts**
     - [Fantasque Sans Mono](https://fontlibrary.org/en/font/fantasque-sans-mono "Fantasque Sans Mono") - A programming font, designed with functionality in mind.